5 Things to keep in Mind Before Migrating Django to WordPress

 1. Pre-migration Focus

 One such risk is not migrating all critical data to the new site.
 This is why you need to conduct pre-migration data assessment.
+It is essential to thoroughly analyze your website's data to ensure nothing is missed during migration.
 This will ensure you are able to identify all critical and non-critical data that must be migrated from Django to WordPress.
 A thorough website audit needs to be implemented that will help you document the database and data structure on the site.

 This will also help you figure out the scope and scale of migration and identify ideal timeframes.
 Thus, you can schedule your migration in a seamless manner, knowing what needs to be done and when it needs to be done; you have in-depth data awareness for an effective and successful migration.